-You can download your free copy of the software right here!
+You can download your copy of the free SEO software here!

 Method 2 – Excel / Scrapebox

 If you have Scrapebox then you can use that to look up lots of different data.

 Follow my backlink profile analysis tutorial to check if links are still live, which anchor text they use, what PR they are and if they are indexed in Google.

 Method 3 – SEO Tools For Excel